-In 2011 Wright joined the ensemble of hit series Nothing Trivial.
-Wright enjoyed playing a character who "doesn't need other people's approval", something she finds rare for female characters on screen.
+In 2011 Wright joined the ensemble for the first of three seasons on hit series Nothing Trivial.
+As Catherine, Wright enjoyed playing a character who "doesn't need other people's approval", something she finds rare for female characters on screen.

 'Talking with Tandi' (Interview) This is Not My Life page, on TVNZ website.
 Accessed August 2010